Can AI Detectors Really Tell If You Used ChatGPT?

 Final Thoughts:

 By now, one thingâs clear: AI detectors donât care how long you spend writing.
 They donât know if you used ChatGPT, Grammarly or just years of good writing habits.
-They scan for patterns, perplexity, burstiness and stylometric fingerprints and if your content falls into the wrong statistical zone, youâll get flagged.

 Whether youâre a student, marketer, founder or freelance writer, fighting false flags isnât about writing less clearly.
 Itâs about testing, adjusting and rewriting with intent.